Learn about how Netflix uses social listening to keep its audience engaged.

-Leveraging viral hashtags and internet trends not only garners more attention from audiences but also helps them promote shows streaming on Netflix.
+Leveraging viral hashtags and internet trends not only garner more attention from audiences but also helps them promote shows streaming on Netflix.
 The #10yearchallenge was one of the trends Netflix participated in to promote F.R.I.E.N.D.S.

-To remain effective, Netflix’s social teams watches and listens in the right places, at the right times, so they can create content on real-time conversations that connects with audiences, like this video of awkward silences for the show You.
+To remain effective, Netflix’s social teams watch and listens in the right places, at the right times, so they can create content on real-time conversations that connects with audiences, like this video of awkward silences for the show You.

 Moreover, the brand has adopted a “fan’s” persona by hiring movie and TV buffs to run its accounts who also follow the company’s social content guidelines.
 As a result, Netflix’s social voice is authentic, effortlessly witty, and approachable making Netflix a beloved place for people to talk about what they’re watching.

 Are fans loving a show or movie on social media?
 How about engaging with them with a simple GIF from the very same movie or show they’re raving about.